FrendsPlatform/FrendsTemplates/README.md

 # Structure

-NB!
-This is preliminary!

-The templates are arranged by category.
+The templates are arranged by category and inside category by source system.

+This means that if the template is transferring data from SAP ERP then it belongs to ERP folder and SAP subfolder.

 - README.md
 - Templates
+  - ERP
-  - Category 1
+    - SAP
       - Template 1
       - Template 2
-  - Category 2
+    - NetSuite
       - Template 3
+  - CRM
+    - Salesforce
       - Template 4
-  - Category 3
       - Template 5
+  - Files
+    - File System
       - Template 6
+    - FTP
+      - Template 7

 Each template folder has the following files:

-- **long-description.md** - contains full template description along with intro, usage, configuration options and any other relevant information.
-This is used by the Template Portal.- **assets/*** - this folder can contain any images or assets used in the *long-description.md* file.
 - **short-description.md** - contains short and simple description of the template.
 This is used by Frends in process/template description.
+- **long-description.md** - contains full template description along with intro, usage, configuration options and any other relevant information.
+This is used by the Template Portal.
+- **assets/*** - this folder can contain any images or assets used in the *long-description.md* file.
 - **process.json** - the template itself
 - **metadata.json** - the template metadata, including its name, version and any integrated systems, that cannot be deducted by looking at the tasks used in the process.